vechain/account-abstraction/README.md

 docker-compose version 1.29.2, build 5becea4c
 ```

-The test files are included in separate folders (`shard1`, `shard2`...) so we can parallelise the execution in the pipelines.
+The test files are placed in separate folders (`shard1`, `shard2`...) so we can parallelise the execution in the pipelines.

 ## Test on networks